Bat: Internal systems

 Bats have an efficient circulatory system.
 They seem to make use of particularly strong venomotion, a rhythmic contraction of venous wall muscles.
 In most mammals, the walls of the veins provide mainly passive resistance, maintaining their shape as deoxygenated blood flows through them, but in bats they appear to actively support blood flow back to the heart with this pumping action.
-Since their bodies are relatively small and lightweight, bats are not at risk of blood flow rushing to their heads when roosting.
+Because of their small, lightweight bodies, bats are not at risk of blood rushing to their heads when roosting.
+Compared to a terrestrial mammal of similar size, the bat's heart can be up to three times larger, and pump more blood, while blood oxygen levels are twice as much.
+An active microbat can reach a heart rate of 1000 beats per minute.